Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 	```
 	sh execute.sh
 	```
-4. The `execute.sh` will pass the code through spark-shell and then display the findings in the terminal from the results folder.
+4. The `execute.sh` will pass the scala code through spark-shell and then display the findings in the terminal from the results folder.

 ## Analytical Queries